Targeting Zero Occupational Injuries Through Risk Reduction by All Personnel, from Top Management to the Plant-floor Frontlines

-Indicator Calculation Method Number of commuting accidents The number of accidents occurring during commutes to Japanese production sites and research institutes during a given fiscal year (April to the following March); counting injury toothers, injury to the commuter, self-inflicted damage and accidents; includes accidents while walking
+Index Calculation Method Number of Commuting Accidents The number of accidents occurring during commutes to Japanese production sites and research institutes during a given fiscal year (April to the following March); counting assault, damage, self-inflicted injury, and accidents; includes accidents while walking

 Frequency Rate Over Time

 * Source of information for the Japanese manufacturing industry: Ministry of Health, Labour and Welfare, Survey on Occupational Accidents

 Index Calculation Method Frequency Rate The total number of injuries, illness and fatalities in occupational accidents with lost time per 1,000,000 hours of total time worked during a given fiscal year (April through the following March) Formula for calculation: (Number of injuries, illness and fatalities in occupational accidents with lost time / total number of man-hours worked) × 1,000,000